 Level 1 charging happens through a regular 110 household outlet.
 Most EVs include a Level 1 charger, which is portable, and can be plugged in anywhere there is an electrical outlet.
-They charge at a rate of about 4 miles per hour of charge time, which is enough to top of most cars overnight.
+They charge at a rate of about 4 miles per hour of charge time, which is enough to top off most cars overnight.

 Level one charger in the trunk of an EV.

-Level 2 charging happens through a dedicated device connected to 240 volt power (like a clothes dryer).
+Level 2 charging happens through a dedicated device connected to 240 volt power (like the outlet required for a clothes dryer).
 They can be installed in the home, and charge a car four to five times faster than Level 1.
 You can get up to 20 miles or more in an hour of charging.
 Level 2 charging is also available in many public places, including shopping centers, office parks, public parking lots and elsewhere.
 Some are free but most charge a reasonable amount to charge.
 Some use regular credit cards but most are part of charging networks that require special charging cards.
 Examples include “ChargePoint,” “EVGo,” and “Blink.”